QAGCodes/MeetUp/README.md

 **Required Must-have Stories**
 - [x] Page for user to Login and signup
-- [x] User can login and Signup with their data being stored in the database
 - [ ] User can view active invites
 - [ ] User can accept invites
 - [ ] User can view who accepted the invite
+- [ ] User can select who to meet up with from those who accepted
 - [ ] User is requested access to notifications
 - [ ] User is requested access to location
 - [ ] User is requested access to camera roll
 - [x] Page for user to post invites
-- [x] User can post invites with their data being stored in the database
+- [ ] User can post invites with their data being stored in the database
 - [x] Page for user to create/edit profile
 - [ ] Users can create/edit their profiles with the change reflecting in the database
 - [ ] User can log out